-US budget deficit hits $176.2 billion in March
+US budget deficit bulges in March due to calendar hitch

-WASHINGTON (AP) — The federal government ran a budget deficit in March that was sharply higher than a year ago because of special factors.
-Through the first half of this budget year, the deficit is running 14.7 percent higher than the same period a year ago.
+WASHINGTON (AP) — The federal government ran a budget deficit in March that was sharply higher than a year ago, largely because of a hitch in the calendar.
+Through the first half of this budget year, the deficit is running almost 15 percent higher than the same period a year ago.

-The Treasury Department says the deficit in March totaled $176.2 billion, compared to $108 billion in March of last year.
+The Treasury Department reported Wednesday that the deficit in March totaled $176.2 billion, compared to $108 billion in March of last year.
 A big part of that increase reflected $42 billion in April benefit payments that were shifted into March because April 1 fell on a Saturday this year.

 Through the first six months of this budget year, the deficit totals $526.9 billion, up 14.7 percent from last year’s six-month total of $459.4 billion.